TechForPalestine/palestine-datasets/site/updates/2024-06-26-killed-list-update.md

 On May 5th, we received an updated list of names of those killed in Gaza up to April 30th.
 We've incorporated new records and existing record changes from that update.

-The new list was in a PDF format that differed slightly from the prior lists that were distributed in CSV & PFD format.
+The new list was in a PDF format that differed slightly from the prior lists that were distributed in CSV & PDF format.
 You can <a href="/sources/20240430gaza.pdf">download the Ministry of Health PDF here</a> that was used as the source for this update.

 We noted the following changes to their reporting format: